toss/es-toolkit/docs/reference/compat/string/repeat.md

 When imported from `es-toolkit/compat`, it behaves exactly like lodash and provides the same functionalities, as detailed [here](../../../compatibility.md).
 :::

-It returns the given string repeated a specified number of times.
+Returns the given string repeated a specified number of times.

-If the string is empty or the count is 0, it returns an empty string.
+If the string is empty or the count is `0`, it returns an empty string.

 ## Signature